-Don Lorenzo Bernal Sanz, the president of the Madrid Triathlon Federation He has given us an interview to analyze the preparations for TriStar Madrid, which he co-organizes with Star Events, and to comment on issues of interest to all triathletes.
-The 7 years of this Madrilenian in office, and the more than 18 years fighting tirelessly for and for the triathlon, make Lorenzo one of the most important and influential people in the world of this sport in Spain.
+Don Lorenzo Bernal Sanz, the president of the Madrid Triathlon Federation He has granted us an interview to analyze the preparations for TriStar Madrid, which he co-organizes with Star Events, and to discuss issues of interest to all triathletes.
+The 7 years of this man from Madrid, and the more than 18 tirelessly fighting for and for the triathlon, make Lorenzo one of the most important and influential people in the world of this sport in Spain.

-What do you stand out most about TriStar Madrid?
-What does it offer different to the triathletes of how many tests are held in the Casa de Campo?
+What stands out the most about TriStar Madrid?
+What offers triathletes different from how many tests are held in the Casa de Campo?

 A serious organization and some new formats.